Jaysce/Spaceman/README.md

 ## Troubleshooting

-If Spaceman does not start, or does not start correctly, after an upgrade: you may need to delete the application defaults:
+If Spaceman does not start, or does not run correctly, after an upgrade: you may need to delete the application defaults:

 ```sh
 $ defaults delete dev.ruittenb.Spaceman